yii-tools/forms/docs/component/form.md

 ## Enctype

-The following code shows how to set the `enctype` attribute.
+The following code shows how to create a form with the `enctype` attribute.

 ```php
 <?php